-- 3.19 All Board members shall endeavour to work with other Board members, and staff of the Board, community volunteers and parents in a spirit of respect, openness, courtesy, and co-operation. - 3.20 All Board members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School Board Code of Conduct, and Policy P.009.HS: Respectful Workplace (Harassment Prevention). - 3.21 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace. - 3.22 A Board member who believes that another Board member's behavior has been egregious, shall raise his or her concern directly with that Board member.
+- 3.19 All Board members shall endeavour to work with other Board members, and staff of the Board, community volunteers and parents in a spirit of respect, openness, courtesy, and co-operation. - 3.20 All Board members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School Board District Code of Conduct, and Policy P.009.HRS: Respectful Workplace (Harassment Prevention). - 3.21 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace. - 3.22 All Board members who believes that another Board member's behavior has been egregious, shall make every effort to resolve conflict should it arise, by raisinge his or her their concerns directly with that the other Board member.